phyatur/alx-system_engineering-devops/0x00-shell_basics/README.md

 [6.
 Welcome](6-firstdirectory) - Create a script that creates a directory named my_first_directory in the /tmp/ directory.

 [7.
 Betty in my first directory](7-movethatfile) - Move the file betty from /tmp/ to /tmp/my_first_directory.

+[8.
+Bye bye Betty](8-firstdelete) - Delete the file betty.
+The file betty is in /tmp/my_first_directory